 Our crew of testers includes an AMGA-certified (American Mountain Guides Association) rock guide, sugar beet harvester, ski patrol tail guide, triple crown thru-hiker, professional wildlife photographer, avid climber, rancher, lifelong backcountry and resort skiers, and hunters.
 Between the lot of us, we’ve worn these cozy layers in just about every environment imaginable.

 Staff author Steve Graepel, a dedicated runner, traveler, and all-around outdoor athlete, kicked this guide off in April 2021 with an initial roundup of nine jackets.
-Senior Editor Chris Carter took over this guide in August 2022, and has been obsessively combing online catalogs, bugging brands at gear shows, and generally keeping his finger on the pulse of the fleece jacket market ever since to bring you the most current, deserving selection possible.
+Senior Editor Chris Carter took over this guide in August 2022, and obsessively combed online catalogs and bugged brands at gear shows to find the best fleece jackets.

 Chris has thru-hiked the Triple Crown of long trails (the Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail) and continues to pursue long-distance hiking around the world.
-Heโs had the chance to test a range of different fleece jackets on these trails, and considers them one of the most vital elements of your layering system on both long journeys and casual weekend adventures alike.
+He’s had the chance to test a range of different fleece jackets on these trails, and considers them one of the most vital elements of your layering system on both long journeys and casual weekend adventures alike.

 Our Testing Grounds & Process

 Our team has tested, reviewed, and published fleece jacket guides for men and women for several years across all seasons.
-To challenge and determine the best designs, our product testers have worn these jackets across a spectrum of environments and tasks in the Rockies, including in Coloradoโs Gunnison Valley and in Mammoth Lakes, Calif., some of the coldest, snowiest destinations in the U.S.
+To challenge and determine the best designs, our product testers have worn these jackets across a spectrum of environments and tasks in the Rockies, including in Colorado’s Gunnison Valley and in Mammoth Lakes, Calif., some of the coldest, snowiest destinations in the U.S.

 We took these jackets climbing in Yosemite, backcountry skiing in Crested Butte, hiking in the Tetons and used them every day for errands and casual dog walks in Colorado, Wyoming, California and Colorado.

 For this guide, we considered the most popular, highly acclaimed, well-made, and size-inclusive fleece jackets made for a variety of activities and across a range of prices.
 We know the competition in the fleece market is fierce, which is why we have slotted this guide into a regular update schedule and work hard to stay on top of new trends, technologies, and models the moment they become available to the public.
-Rest assured, the list you see above represents the best of the best.

 Buyer’s Guide: How to Choose a Fleece Jacket